|Starts at: Lukla||Ends at: Lukla|

 From the peak itself, you will have an amazing view of Mount Everest and Kanchenjunga too.
 And the view of snow-covered peaks makes your journey even more remarkable.

 This climb involves a walk across glaciers which demands ice axe and crampon skills.

-Many prefer this climb as a practice trek before going for Everest expedition.
+Many prefer this climb as a practice trek before going for the Everest expedition.

 Best time to climb Mera Peak

-Even the snow may block routes and blizzard may make your trek dangerous.
+Even the snow may block routes and blizzards may make your trek dangerous.
 So, collect as much information about the route as possible before you go climbing.